Riegooo/Riegooo/README.md

 # 👋 Hi there

-I’m Christian Daniel Cagas, an aspiring Software Engineer currently pursuing a Bachelor of Science in Computer Science.
-I’m passionate about learning new technologies, building innovative projects, and continuously improving my coding skills. 🚀
+An aspiring Software Engineer currently pursuing a Bachelor of Science in Computer Science, specializing in backend development.
+Passionate about learning new technologies, building innovative projects, and continuously improving coding skills to create efficient and scalable solutions. 🚀

 > “Talk is cheap.
 Show me the code.” — Linus Torvalds